My-Random-Thoughts/Various-Code/README.md

 GUI form to generate random passwords for you
 ###

+###Remove-VMwareSnapshots
+Quick an dirty script to remove any snapshots from VMware that contain the string "(Remove On dd/mm/yyyy)" anywhere in the description.
+I run this daily in my environment so that anyone creating snapshots can have them automatically removed on the specific date.
+###

 ###Show-InputForm
 Multiple use GUI for asking for a variety of input types that can also perform simple validation.
 See https://imgur.com/a/ZRXGT for images
 ###